ADiko1997/S-GEAR/README.md

 For comparison to methods that use multiple modalities, you can late fuse predictions from multiple models using functions from `notebooks/utils.py`.
-For example, to compute the late fused performance reported in Table 1 (val) (obtains 18.9 recall@5 for actions):
+For example, to compute the late fused performance reported in Table 1 (d) (Val) (obtains 18.9 recall@5 for actions):

 ```python